Priscilla Johnson McMillan: Author and scholar

 Marina and Lee: The Tormented Love and Fatal Obsession Behind Lee Harvey Oswald's Assassination of John F. Kennedy, was ultimately published by Harper & Row in 1977.
 It received many positive reviews upon release.
 The New York Times Book Review wrote of "what a miraculous book Priscilla Johnson McMillan has written, miraculous because McMillan had the wit, courage and perseverance to go back to the heart of the story, and the art to give it life."
 Some reviewers considered it the best work on the assassination, or superior to the Warren Commission Report, or akin to a Dostoevsky novel.
 However, it contained no conspiracy theories, only a very in-depth portrait of an unsuccessful, troubled, sometimes violent and ultimately small man, and sales of the book were modest.
+Marina would later say that she contributed little to the book: "It was up to Priscilla to fish out all the facts and everything and put them together some way".

 Following publication, McMillan continued to work as a freelance writer, often reviewing books.
 Her topics of interest included nuclear policy and post-Soviet Russia.
 She wrote an obituary of physicist Edward Teller in the Bulletin of the Atomic Scientists that emphasized the contradictions in Teller's life.
-For a while she was an adjunct fellow at the Center for Science and International Affairs at Harvard Kennedy School at Harvard University.
+For a while she was an adjunct fellow at the Center for Science and International Affairs at Kennedy School of Government at Harvard.

 During the 1980s, members of a memorial committee dedicated to preserving the legacy of physicist J. Robert Oppenheimer approached McMillan and asked her to write a new account of the much-discussed Oppenheimer security hearing of 1954.
 She was granted greater-than-usual access to Los Alamos National Laboratory as part of her research.
 Her work was eventually published in 2005 as The Ruin of J. Robert Oppenheimer and the Birth of the Modern Arms Race.
 In it she emphasized the role that Atomic Energy Commission member Lewis Strauss had played in the campaign against Oppenheimer, even ascribing to Strauss the famous "blank wall" that President Dwight D. Eisenhower ordered be placed between Oppenheimer and any defense-related activities.
 She also examined other people involved in the Oppenheimer matter, including exploring differences of opinion among commissioners during the period in question.